 media attributes they could never fulfill, like

-media="print" when there's no printer connected,
+media="print" without a printer connected,

 media="(min-width:500px)" on a smartphone, or

 media does apply.
-Dunno about that last one.
+(Dunno about that last one.)

 However, modern browsers don’t block on these unmatching stylesheets.
 So if we prime the cache with the early, inapplicable-